 It's extremely important that you pay careful attention to your grades on a regular basis.
-If you feel that an assignment has been graded incorrectly or unfairly, you must speak with your assigned teaching assistant (i.e., your recitation instructor) or Dr. Everson, within one week of getting your grade on that assignment.
+If you feel that an assignment has been graded incorrectly or unfairly, you must speak with your assigned teaching assistant (i.e., your recitation instructor) or Dr. Everson, within one week of your assignment grade being posted on CarmenCanvas.
 We will not re-grade assignments at the end of the semester or offer any extra credit if you are not satisfied at that time with your final course grade, especially since you will have known all semester what is expected of you to earn your desired grade in this course.